 • rhinitis - symptoms of a common cold.

-Of the specific symptoms - there is an increase in the posterior cervical and occipital lymph nodes and signs of conjunctivitis.
+Specific symptoms include enlargement of the posterior cervical and occipital lymph nodes and signs of conjunctivitis.
 After two days, a spotty rash appears that does not cause itching.
-The face is the first to suffer, within a few hours the rash covers the entire body.
-At first, the rash resembles a rash with bark, and then with scarlet fever.
-The rash has the size of a pinhead and is characterized by red and pink spots 2-3 mm in size.
-Individual spots can coalesce to form larger spots.
+The face is the first to suffer, and within a few hours the rash covers the entire body.
+At first the rash resembles that of bark, and then that of scarlet fever.
+The rash is the size of a pinhead and is characterized by red and pink spots measuring 2-3 mm in size.
+Individual spots can merge and form larger spots.
 The predominance of the rash is observed on the face, lower back, buttocks, extensor surfaces of the arms and legs.
 The rash begins to disappear after 2-4, sometimes 5-7 days.
-Pigmentation and flaking of the rash does not occur.
-Very often, the disease has erased forms.
+Pigmentation and peeling of the rash do not occur.
+Very often the disease has erased forms.

 Chicken pox

-Another disease caused is chickenpox (chickenpox).
-Chickenpox can be safely called a childhood disease.
-The disease is highly contagious, but it goes away easily in children, almost never causing complications.
-However, sometimes chickenpox also occurs in adults who have not been ill in childhood, and brings a lot of inconvenience and discomfort.
-The disease in adults is difficult, and can cause serious complications.
+Another disease caused is varicella (chickenpox).
+Chickenpox can easily be called a childhood disease.
+The disease is highly contagious, but in children it passes easily, almost never causing complications.
+However, sometimes chickenpox also occurs in adults who were not ill in childhood, and it brings a lot of inconvenience and discomfort.
+The disease in adults is difficult and can cause serious complications.

 • the appearance of weakness and lethargy;